gotenberg/gotenberg-php/README.md

 #### Screenshots

-You can capture full-page screenshots using the following three routes, which function similarly to their PDF equivalents:
+You can capture screenshots using the following three routes, which function similarly to their PDF equivalents:

 ```php
 use Gotenberg\Gotenberg;